philw-23/zoomcamp-de/WK1_Docker_Terraform/DOCKER_SQL/README.md

 * `Connection > Username`: `root`
 * `Connection > Password`: `root`

+Note that if you are connecting to the postgres container from outside of the network (ex: via a local python script), you will use `localhost` for the postgres hostname

 ## Docker Compose

 Multiple docker containers can also be ran simultaneously using a docker compose file.
 All the parameters needed can be specified in the file and the containers will then be ran in the same network with the command